Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

-By Theorem \ref{thm:rfdf}, vertices $v$ with $M_v$ hyperbolic are type A for Proposition \ref{separability}.
-Since edge groups are Abelian, it follows from \cite{hamilton:assh} that vertices $v$ such that $M_v$ has zero Euler characteristic are type B. By construction of the Euler characteristic decomposition, two type B vertices can not be adjacent.
+By Theorem \ref{thm:rfdf}, vertices $v$ with {$W(v)$} hyperbolic are type A for Proposition \ref{separability}.
+Since edge groups are Abelian, it follows from \cite{hamilton:assh} that vertices $v$ such that {$W(v)$} has zero Euler characteristic are type B. {It also follows from the definition of the Euler characteristic decomposition that if two vertices $v$ and $w$ are adjacent, then for at least one, say $w$, $W(w)$ is either hyperbolic or is a thickened torus that contains a component of $\partial M$.
+In the latter case, $G_w$ embeds into $G_v$ and removing the vertex $w$ (and its adjacent edge) would not change the group $G$.
+The purpose of those redundant vertices is to guarantee that the collection $P(v)$ of the fundamental groups of the tori of $\partial \bar W(v)$ is also, up to conjugacy, the collection of adjacent edge groups in the graph of groups structure of $\pi_1(M)$ associated to $T_{Eu}$ (this convention simplifies previous statements).
+Thus we may assume that two type B vertices are not adjacent in the realm of Proposition \ref{separability}.}

-Hence $\GGG$ satisfies the hypothesis of Proposition \ref{separability}, it follows that $G$ has finite index subgroup $G'$ of $G$ such that for any vertex $v$, $G'_v\cap G_v$ is a normal finite index subgroup of $H_v$.
-The subgroup $G'_v$ is the fundamental group of a covering $M'_v$ of $M_v$.
-The subgroup $G'$ inherits from $\GGG$ a graph of groups structure $\GGG'=(\G',\{G'_v\},\{G'_e\}, G'_e\hookrightarrow G'_{t(e)})$ such that any vertex group $G'_v$ is the fundamental group of a compact $3$-manifold $M'_v$ and incident edge groups are conjugate to fundamental groups of boundary components.
-For each edge $e=(v,w)$ of $\G'$ we glue $M'_v$ to $M'_w$ along the components of their boundaries corresponding to $e$.
-This produces a compact $3$-manifold whose fundamental group is $G'$ and the conclusion follows.
+Hence $\GGG$ satisfies the hypothesis of Proposition \ref{separability}, so it follows that $G$ has a finite index subgroup $G'$ such that for any vertex $v$, $G'_v{=G'}\cap G_v$ is a normal finite index subgroup of $H_v$.
+The subgroup $G'_v$ is the fundamental group of a covering {$N'_v$ of $N_v$}.
+The subgroup $G'$ inherits from $\GGG$ a graph of groups structure $\GGG'=(\G',\{G'_v\},\{G'_e\}, G'_e\hookrightarrow G'_{t(e)})$ such that any vertex group $G'_v$ is the fundamental group of a compact {three}-manifold {$N'_v$} and incident edge groups are conjugate to fundamental groups of boundary components.

+For each edge $e=(v,w)$ of $\G'$ we glue {$N'_v$} to {$N'_w$} along the components of their boundaries corresponding to $e$.
+This produces a compact {three}-manifold whose fundamental group is $G'$ and the conclusion follows.

 When $G$ is two-ended, then it is virtually cyclic and hence has a subgroup isomorphic to the fundamental group of a solid torus.

 When $G$ has infinitely many ends, the conclusion follows from the one-ended case together with Proposition \ref{prop:gluing discs} and Theorem \ref{prop:qi-ds}. \endp